Thomson Corporation: Transition to business information

 In 1978, the acquisition of Wadsworth Publishing provided Thomson with its first entry into specialised information, college textbooks and professional books.
 (In 2007, Thomson Learning, including the Wadsworth imprint, was sold and renamed as Cengage Learning.)
+Thomson Newspapers expanded in 1980 by acquiring FP Publications, owner of The Globe and Mail.
+However, in 1981, Thomson sold The Times and The Sunday Times to News International.
+In 1985, Thomson sold its trade book division (Michael Joseph, George Rainbird, Hamish Hamilton, and Sphere) to Penguin Books.

-Starting in the mid-1990s, Thomson invested further in specialised information services (but this time providing them in digital format) and began selling off its newspapers.
+Starting in the mid-1990s, Thomson invested further in specialised information services (but this time providing them in digital format) and began selling off its newspapers, with large sales in 1995, 1996, and 2000.
+David and Frederick Barclay acquired The Scotsman in 1995.
 That was about the time Richard J. Harrington, an accountant, became chief executive officer of the company.
 One of the first moves came when Thomson spent $3.4 billion to acquire the West Publishing Company, a legal information provider in Eagan, Minnesota.
+Thomson sold The Globe and Mail to Bell Globemedia in 2001.

 In recent years, Thomson provided much of the specialised information content the world's financial, legal, research and medical organizations rely on every day to make business-critical decisions and drive innovation.
 While it remained a publishing company, early and aggressive investment in electronic delivery had become a key company goal.
 "Except for its educational division, which still publishes a substantial number of conventional textbooks, Thomson had the good fortune to move into these businesses as customers were demanding electronic delivery of their information", according to a 3 July 2006 article.
 "In some markets, Thomson was able to move past other players who were more cautious about digital conversion."

 In 2003, the Thomson Corporation bought the Chilton automotive assets.
 Also in 2003, Thomson acquired the software company Elite Information Group and medical education company Gardiner-Caldwell.
 Also in 2003, Thomson sold its medical magazine publishing units to Advanstar Communications.
 Thomson also acquired the publisher Techstreet.

 In 2004, Thomson acquired Tradeweb.
 In late 2004, the company sold its Thomson Media group to Investcorp.
 The B2B publishing group, which features such titles as American Banker, National Mortgage News, and The Bond Buyer, was renamed SourceMedia.

 In 2005, Thomson acquired medical education company Physicians World.

 In October 2006, the company confirmed it would sell the Thomson Learning market group in three parts.
 The first part, corporate education and training (NETg), has agreed to be sold to Skillsoft for $285 million.
 Apax announced its acquisition of Thomson's higher education business on 11 May 2007, for $7.5 billion in cash assets.

 In 2007, Thomson sold Thomson Medical Education (including Physicians' World and Gardiner-Caldwell) to private equity firm ABRY Partners.
 The group was renamed KnowledgePoint360.